 In Duchenne, the heart muscle, just like the skeletal muscle, is affected by the lack of dystrophin.
-Cardiomyopathy, or disease of the heart muscle caused by a lack of dystrophin, leads to lower-than-normal function and heart failure over time.
-Although "heart failure" sounds incredibly scary, it really just means that the heart is having difficulty meeting the energy needs of the body on its own.
-Heart failure can be managed with medication and monitoring for a very long time.
+Cardiomyopathy, or disease of the heart muscle caused by a lack of dystrophin, can lead to lower-than-normal heart function and heart failure over time.
+When the heart function is lower-than-normal, there is also a risk for an abnormal heart rhythm, called an arrhythmia.
+Heart failure means the heart is having difficulty meeting the energy needs of the body on its own and importantly, can be managed with medication and monitoring for a very long time.
+Because of the effect of Duchenne on the heart, it is important that your child is followed by a heart doctor (cardiologist) on a regular basis.

-Cardiac monitoring, including an electrocardiogram (ECG) and cardiac MRI or echocardiogram, is recommended at diagnosis and then annually up to age 10.
-After age 10, your cardiologist will reevaluate whether your child needs to be seen at more frequent intervals.
+Cardiac testing, including an electrocardiogram (ECG) and echocardiogram is recommended at diagnosis, and then once per year.
+Your child's cardiologist will discuss a cardiac MRI to evaluate your child's heart muscle as they get older.
+If there are any changes found on cardiac testing, your child's cardiologist will reevaluate whether they need to be seen at more frequent intervals.
 An ECG looks at the electrical conduction of your child's heart.
-Both echocardiograms and cardiac MRI imaging look at the structure and function of your child's heart.
-Cardiac MRIs are considered the "gold standard" for cardiac imaging in Duchenne because your cardiologist is able to see any fibrosis (scarring) of the heart muscle.
-However, echocardiograms are more widely available, and also allow your child's cardiologist to monitor the heart function.
-It is a good idea for your child to have both an ECG and echocardiogram/cardiac MRI yearly, starting at a young age, so your child's cardiologist can detect small changes over time.
+Both the echocardiogram and cardiac MRI imaging look at the structure and function of your child's heart muscle.
+Cardiac MRIs are considered the "gold standard" for cardiac imaging in Duchenne, as your child ages, because your cardiologist is able to see early changes in the heart muscle called fibrosis (scarring), and if found, this may change medical management.